A market study on the breakfast cereal category

 We’re talking about emotion.

-And, if they don’t update their brands, many of them could go the way of Life, Rice Krispy’s and Corn Flakes as brands that are falling at a rapid rate.
+And, if they don’t update their brands, they will go the way of Life, Rice Krispy’s and Corn Flakes as brands that are falling at a rapid rate.

 That would raise the waters for all, although it may never regain its peak.
-But it can stop the bleeding.
+But, it can stop the bleeding.

-While you’re riding high now, you have also neglected to build meaningful brands – which means you are just as vulnerable as the cereals were when you took their market share.
+While you’re riding high now, you have also neglected to build meaningful brands.
+Which means, you are just as vulnerable as the cereals were when you took their market share.